abcorrea/powerlifted/README.md

 # Powerlifted Planner

-Implementation of a lifted planner using database techniques for successor generator.
+Powerlifted is a domain-independent classical planner that uses only lifted representations.

-(See [References](#references) for more details)
+(See [References](#references) for more details.)

 ## Usage